top of page

 EAST: Mission Street to 19th Street

-g) Robert’s Rules of Order shall refer to the Parliamentary Procedure text that is utilized by the NVDC as the guide to conducting meetings of the general membership and properly authorized Committees.
+g) Robert’s Rules of Order refers to the Parliamentary Procedure text that is utilized by the NVDC as the guide to conducting meetings of the general membership and properly authorized Committees.
 Any disputes relating to procedures or recognition that arise during such meetings will be resolved in accordance with Robert’s Rules of Order.

 Article 3 – Purposes